Mikheil-A/client-management-tool/cmt-react/README.md

 # Client Management Tool in React

 * run `npm start` to start the app and go to http://localhost:3002
-* run `npm run mock:server` to start server (go to http://localhost:3005/clients to watch the data).
+* run `npm run mock:server` to start server (go to http://localhost:3005/clients or http://localhost:3005/accounts to watch the data).

 <!--